yingyonghui/CommPath/README.md

 # Commpath
-Commpath is an R package for inference and analysis of ligand-receptor interactions from single cell RNA sequencing data
+Commpath is an R package for inference and analysis of ligand-receptor interactions from single cell RNA sequencing data.
 ## Installation
 Commpath R package can be easily installed from Github using devtools:
 ```